pellebirkstrom/ads/README.md

 Ads service

-This service is built using Spring Boot 3 configured for building with java 17.
+This service is built using Kotlin and Spring Boot 3 configured for building with java 17.

 Technologies used: